tav/gitfund/mvp/app/page/gitfund.md

   GitFund will not be charging a platform fee on the transactions made on the platform.
 It will not be making a profit on any of the other charges deducted from funds received from sponsors either:

-  * Charges by third parties for financial transactions, i.e. Stripe fees and bank transfer fees.
+  * Charges by third parties, e.g. Stripe fees, bank transfer fees, &c.

-  * A 4% holdback of all transactions that will be used to cover any [chargebacks][chargebacks] that occur, e.g. due to sponsors changing their mind, the unfortunate reality of online fraud, &c.
+  * A 4% reserve that will be used to cover any [chargebacks][chargebacks] that occur, e.g. due to sponsors changing their mind, the unfortunate reality of online fraud, &c.

-    After being held back for 12 months, whatever is left, including any interest accrued, will then be redistributed back to the projects in proportion to how much was taken from them.
+    After being held back for 90 days, whatever is left will be redistributed back to the projects in proportion to how much was taken from them.

 * **Targets Organizations**